RosaeNLG/rosaenlg/packages/french-words-gender/README.md

 console.log( FrenchWords.getGenderFrenchWord('console') );
 ```

-One single function `getGenderFrenchWord`, with a single string param which is the word at its root form (will find _autoroute_ but not _autoroutes_).
+One single function `getGenderFrenchWord`, with the following parameters:

+* word at its root form (will find _autoroute_ but not _autoroutes_)
+* optional specific list of words, which completes the original list (and overrides when there are collisions); format is `{'bague':'F', 'blablabla':'F', ...}`

 Case matters: DEA, DESS, DEUG etc.